 |At-Fault Accident (<$1,000)||$2,120.55|

 |At-Fault Accident ($1,000-$2,000)||$2,155.21|

 |Speeding (16-20 MPH > limit)||$1,716.79|

-If your car insurance premiums cost more than average, think about shopping policies to find inexpensive coverage that fits your budget.
+If you're facing above-average car insurance costs, think about insurance shopping to find inexpensive insurance coverage that covers your vehicle appropriately.